AnnaSenent/Topic-Modeling-with-LDA/README.md

 ### Visualizing the topics and top words per topic

 In the script plots.py I created an interactive plot to display the topics and top words per topic using pyLDAvis.

+Here you can see a caption of the interactive plot for the Bag-of-words model.

 ![](bow.gif)

+The way to interpret this is:

+Each circle represents a topic.
+The larger the circle, the higher the number of documents about that topic.
+Red bars represent the number of times a word was generated for a given topic, as estimated by the model.
+Blue bars correspond to the frequency of a word in the entire corpus.
+The overall frequency of the most frequent words is displayed when no circle (topic) is selected.
+Distance among the topics indicates the degree of relatedness.

+For example, as shown in the gif, topics 7 and 2 have been estimated to be very similar.
+Their top words are "gun, right, law, people, state" and "people, year, president, state, mr" respectively.
+Therefore, these topics are likely to be about politics.

 ### Resources